-In Silico studies consist of a series of methods and methodologies based on chemistry, physics, pharmacology, mathematics and bioinformatics; that allow researchers to carry out biological assays computationally executed with mathematical algorithms established since the beginning of the 20th century in which correlations were established between the chemical structures of organic molecules and their behavior towards biomolecules of physiological and pharmacological importance.
-In these bioinformatics studies, the physical and chemical parameters of a molecule of interest are evaluated and how it behaves towards a target protein based on its three-dimensional geometry, type of bond, polarity, electronegativity and energy quantity.
+In Silico studies consist of a series of methods and methodologies based on chemistry, physics, pharmacology, mathematics, and bioinformatics that allow researchers to carry out biological assays computationally executed with mathematical algorithms established since the beginning of the 20th century, establishing correlations between the chemical structures of organic molecules and their behavior towards biomolecules of physiological and pharmacological importance.
+These bioinformatics studies evaluate the physical and chemical parameters of a molecule of interest and how it behaves towards a target protein based on its three-dimensional geometry, type of bond, polarity, electronegativity, and energy quantity.

-In Silico studies are used to generate a prediction approximate to reality in which researchers obtain an advantage by obtaining a simulated panorama of how a compound or compounds of interest would behave against a specific therapeutic target by analyzing the molecular docking in relation to their atomic, geometric and spatial structures.
-In this sense, these studies allow the researcher to reduce the resources necessary to develop test since the predictions provide information for the modelling of molecules with therapeutic potential; this is, if one wants study a group of drugs with similar characteristics approximations can be made regarding a minimal structure with an important activity as well as the substituents to choose to improve its activity.
-7 In Silico studies provide a range of tools to relate a biological activity related to the chemical structure of molecules of interest in the case of SAR studies that relate these parameters to optimize the structure that presents the best activity and in this way only synthesize and study in Vitro the molecules with the most significant probability of being effective, however, these studies require a certain degree of prior experimental information that allows the information generated to be mutually supported and complemented between studies.
-Another type of study is the so-called Molecular Docking in which the interactions between ligands (drugs, small organic molecules, peptides, proteins, etc.) and proteins related to the structure of the ligand and the protein nature of the target to be studied are analyzed are carried out using specialized computer programs in which the different interactions are evaluated using algorithms that result in a complete analysis of the interactions between the ligand and the steric site of the protein with an action potential of either inhibition or induction.
+In Silico studies are used to generate an approximate-to-reality prediction from which researchers obtain an advantage by obtaining a simulated panorama of how a compound or compounds of interest would behave against a specific therapeutic target by analyzing the molecular docking about their atomic, geometric, and spatial structures.
+In this sense, these studies allow the researcher to reduce the resources necessary to develop tests since the predictions provide information for molecule modeling with therapeutic potential; this is, if one wants to study a group of drugs with similar characteristics, approximations can be made regarding a minimal structure with important activity as well as the substituents to choose to improve its activity.
+In Silico studies provide a range of tools to relate a biological activity to the chemical structure of molecules of interest in the case of SAR studies that relate these parameters to optimize the structure that presents the best activity and, in this way, only synthesize and study in Vitro the molecules with the most significant probability of being effective.
+However, these studies require a certain degree of prior experimental information that allows the information generated to be mutually supported and complemented between studies.
+Another type of study is the socalled Molecular Docking, which analyzes the interactions between ligands (drugs, small organic molecules, peptides, proteins, etc.) and proteins related to the structure of the ligand and the protein nature of the target to be studied, using specialized computer programs that assess the different interactions using algorithms that result in a complete analysis of the interactions between the ligand and the steric site of the protein with an action potential of either inhibition or induction.